Other Lists of Great Books

 - Garfunkel, Art.
 Library

 Singer Art Garfunkel lists all the books he's read since 1968.
-On another page, he lists his favorites
+On a separate page, he lists favorites.

 - Harvard Guide to Influential Books: 113 Distinguished